-At Stretford Grammar we value and recognise that if pupils are to make optimum progress, they need to feel safe and secure.
+At Stretford Grammar we value and recognise that if students are to make optimum progress, they need to feel safe and secure.
 Pupil Premium funding enables school to allow additional targeted intervention through the implementation of a new Learning Support Centre in order to provide specific support.

-2013-14 Academic Year
+2016-17 Academic Year

-In 2013-14 Stretford Grammar received £139,100 from Pupil Premium funding.
+In 2016-17 Stretford Grammar received £116,000 from Pupil Premium funding.

 Pupil Premium funding was used to support a variety of other interventions and enrichment opportunities including:

-|Pupil Premium Expenditure in 2013-14|
+|Pupil Premium Expenditure in 2016-17|

 |Expenditure Category||PP Spend||Details of actions and impact|

-|TA||£25,916||Two TAs are employed to support the learning of SEN students, a percentage of whom are also eligible for PP. They provide highly specific support on an individual basis as directed by the SENDCO and Assistant Headteacher (Student Welfare).
+|TA||£TBC||Two TAs are employed to support the learning of SEN students, a percentage of whom are also eligible for PP. They provide highly specific support on an individual basis as directed by the SENDCO and Assistant Headteacher (Student Welfare).
 In addition the TAs are part of the Learning Resource Centre team and as such they offer additional support during non-teaching time within the LRC.

-|Intervention Practitioner||£3,960||The Intervention Practitioner provides weekly individual mentoring to PP pupils whose academic progress is a cause for concern due to a variety of issues.
+|Counsellor||£TBC||The Counsellor provides weekly individual counselling to students (including PP students) whose academic progress has been identified as a cause for concern due to a variety of issues.
 Progress is checked on a termly basis through Data Capture points and the progress of vulnerable groups is examined to identify significant underachievement.
 Students are referred to the counsellor if it is deemed an appropriate intervention.|